Rosenthal Kalabus & Therrian

 Bail amounts vary based on the severity of the allegations, the defendant’s criminal history, and whether a protective order is requested.
 In some cases, bail conditions like GPS monitoring and no-contact provisions may be imposed.

 At Rosenthal Kalabus & Therrian, we take a strategic, evidence-based approach to every domestic violence case we handle.
+Our attorneys have extensive experience representing clients in such cases, understanding that each situation requires a tailored defense strategy to achieve the best possible outcome.

 From the moment you hire us, our team begins a thorough investigation designed to uncover the full story—not just what’s in the police report.
 We examine every detail: 911 calls, witness statements, body camera footage, and the accuser’s story.